-Lawrence has been in touch again.
+Lawrence has been in touch, adding to the HO scale train layouts 16 x 8.
 He’s been a busy man, and he has some sage advice too.

 An update to my layout.

 I started last summer a complete novice.
 And now I am paying for that lack of knowledge.
 I did not know to solder all the track joints.
 So now I am going back and soldering them, and in most cases, means repositioning the track itself a little bit.

 Slowly as I can afford it I am getting autos, people, and animals.
 I have made all the trees, about 400 of them.
 If a lot of the buildings look familiar, yup they are from Al’s gallery.
 I used 0.04 styrene sheet for all of them.
 Including dividing the inside of the buildings for future lighting.